aws-samples/aws-account-migration-from-consolidated-billing-to-all-features/README.md

 The SAM CLI installs dependencies defined in `functions/*/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

-## Test Lambda functions locally using SAM CLI
+## Test AWS Lambda functions locally using SAM CLI

 You can test the AWS Lambda functions of the application locally with the included scripts